harshp8l/keras-apache-mxnet/examples/programming-lang-detection/README.md

 offers >90% accuracy for languages which we currently support of the file which is provided.
 ## Usage ##

+You will need to have Keras-MXNet.

 Run:
 ```
-python2.7 test.py <filename>
+python test.py <filename>
 ```

-You can download a pre-trained model from [here]().
+You can download a pre-trained model from [here](https://s3-us-west-2.amazonaws.com/email-boy-images/LabelBotModelFiles/lang_detection_model.h5).
 This model was trained on an AWS p3.16 instance and it took under 30 minutes to train.

 ## Purpose
 The project is set up to demonstrate - in simple steps - how to use Keras to build a Deep Learning (DL) model to reconise programming language of a code file or snippet.
 This can be used to detect language of code snippets and has been trained for it by splitting the files into snippets.